ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 Here is the meaning of the two new lines:
 - `(libraries ppx_show.runtime)` means our project is using definitions found in the `ppx_show.runtime` library, provided by the package `ppx_show`;
-- `(preprocess (pps preprocess))` means before compilation.
-The source needs to be transformed using the preprocessor provided by the package `ppx_show`.
+- `(preprocess (pps preprocess))` means that before compilation the source needs to be transformed using the preprocessor provided by the package `ppx_show`.

 The files `lib/hello.ml` and `lib/hello.mli` need to be edited, too: